skuid/skuid-labs/reports/usage-analytics/index.md

 Action sequences are incredibly powerful tools that allow builders to create and reuse a particular set of actions from page to page.
 And because of this functionality, we can create a relatively simple action sequence that will allow us to create usage metric records for use with analytics.

-The action sequence we're about to build is best for capturing valuable insights from these few key data points:
+The action sequence we're about to build is best for capturing valuable insights from questions like these:

 - _Who did what?_
 - _When did they do it?_